ibm-cloud-docs/watson-assistant/web-chat-customize-custom-buttons.md

 This tutorial shows how you might replace the default rendering of an options response with your own custom clickable buttons.
 {: shortdesc}

+For a complete, working version of the example described in this tutorial, see [Custom buttons for {{site.data.keyword.conversationshort}} web chat](https://github.com/watson-developer-cloud/assistant-toolkit/tree/master/integrations/webchat/examples/custom-buttons){: external}.
+{: note}

 By default, the web chat always displays an options response as a set of clickable buttons (for 4 or fewer options) or as a drop-down list (for 5 or more more options).
 This example shows the default rendering of an options response with 3 options:

 ![Options response rendered as 3 buttons](images/web-chat-tutorial-custom-buttons-1.png)